zegetech/zegetech.github.io/_posts/2018-10-30-CI-CD-pipeline-for-jekyll.md

         -2.5.1

-We then had Travis install Jekyll bundler.
+We then had Travis install Jekyll and  bundler.

     install:
         - gem install jekyll bundler